 The CrossFit, circuit and strength training give me a strong body while also regularly challenging me from a cardiovascular standpoint.
 Read this post for the specific benefits of strength training for women.
 I will tell you again and again and again, it’s changed both the way I feel in my body and the appearance of my body.
 It’s also made me so much stronger in my running and other forms of exercise.

 Running has always been my go-to outlet for stress, anxiety, taking advantage of a beautiful day, fresh air, managing emotions, meditation, etc. It’s been a little bit of a roller coaster for me in dealing with injuries and also my anemia diagnosis that made running for 5 minutes feel like a marathon.
 It was REALLY HARD to let go of the runner identity that I spent years (and so many miles) creating for myself but I can honestly say that giving up distance running and becoming a “recreational runner” has been freeing and amazing.
 Running never hurts anymore and I feel like a new person in my body!
-I never where my Garmin.
+I never wear my Garmin.
 I only run for pleasure.
 And it’s still that outlet that I need it to be for all the things I listed above.